techtek/steempi/README.md

 <h3>Step 2: SteemPi Installation</h3>

-- Install Apache and PHP5, "sudo apt-get update" and install with the command "sudo apt-get install apache2 php5 libapache2-mod-php5"
+- Install Apache and PHP5, <code>sudo apt-get update</code> and install with the command <code>sudo apt-get install apache2 php5 libapache2-mod-php5</code>
 - Test the Apache websserver by opening a browser and type in the IP of your Pi, it should show a "it works" page.
 - If the test went ok you can delete the index file from /var/www/html/ open the directory by using the command <code>cd /var/www/html/</code> and to remove, <code>sudo rm index.html</code>